syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 Note:

-* Word to PDF conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, Xamarin and UWP applications
 * Initializing the ChartToImageConverter is mandatory to convert the charts present in the Word document to PDF.
 Otherwise the charts will not be exported to the converted PDF
 * ChartToImageConverter is supported from .NET Framework 4.0 onwards
 * Total number of pages may vary  based on unsupported elements in the converted PDF document when compare to Word document